SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical3.rst

 The script creates intervals of size **-w** centered around the TSS of each gene and then intersects them with our candidate regions.
 You will find the identified target genes in *results/session3/GATA4_Targets/Window_Genes.txt*.

-2.3 Target genes - Association-based approach
+Step 2.3: Target genes - Association-based approach
 =================
 Both of the other methods are based on coordinates.
 Although they can yield good results in some cases, they are not able to capture long-ranged enhancer-gene interactions.
 Association-based methods can overcome this issue by combining data like ATAC-seq or DNase-seq for annotation of regulatory elements (REMs)/enhancers with gene expression data.
 We will make use of the webserver `EpiRegio <https://epiregio.de/>`_, which incorporates the results of the tool STITCHIT.
 STITCHIT interprets differences in DNase-signal to explain changes in gene expression among samples of different cell and tissue types.
 We will use EpiRegio's *Region Query* which will return all annotated regulatory elements and their target genes that overlap with our candidate regions.
 As required overlap we choose 50%, meaning that at least half of the length of our candidate region has to overlap with a REM.
 But instead of using the website (feel free to `try it out <https://epiregio.de/regionQuery/>`_ as well), we will call EpiRegio's REST API via the Python package `Requests <https://requests.readthedocs.io/en/master/>`_.
 Requests allows to make HTTP queries and we can directly continue working with the results.
 Call the following script::